A Bride of the Plains

-A Bride of the Plains is a historical novel written in 1915 by Baroness Orczy, the author of the famous The Scarlet Pimpernel series.
+A Bride of the Plains is a historical novel written in 1915 by Baroness Orczy, the author of The Scarlet Pimpernel series.
 It is set in Hungary, and is dedicated to the memory of Lajos Kossuth.
 It was positively received, with praise for its "picturesque" narrative.

 Plot summary

 The story is set in Hungary and the scene is laid in a village close to the Maros.